Robust kernels#

 Note:

 For this example we use the TukeyLoss, available in open3d.pipelines.registration.TukeyLoss.
 For the parameter k we set it to match the std deviation of the noise model \(k = \sigma\).
 The parameter k used in the Robust Kernels it’s usually pick to match the standard deviation of the noise model of the input data.
 In this sense, k, is the discriminator between inlier/outlier.
-Altough this is not always trivial to define in real world data, for synthetic one, it’s easy to fix in order to illustrate the benefits of the robust kernels.
+Although this is not always trivial to define in real world data, for synthetic one, it’s easy to fix in order to illustrate the benefits of the robust kernels.